$0 Windshield Repair in Arizona

 Types and Causes of Windshield Glass Damage

 There are two main kinds of windshield glass damage:

-The most common cause of windshield glass damage is driving on freeways like the Loop 101, Loop 202 or I-10, especially behind large vehicles like tractor trailers or cement trucks.
-These vehicles have many large tires which can easily throw road debris into vehicles behind them.
+The most common cause of windshield glass damage is driving on freeways, especially behind large vehicles like tractor trailers or cement trucks.

 The other primary cause of windshield glass damage is heat.
-Phoenix's high summer temperatures make glass much more likely to crack or chip.
-The combination of lots of highway driving and high heat makes Greater Phoenix the top metro area in the country for glass damage.
+Arizona's high summer temperatures make glass much more likely to crack or chip.

-A chip is a small, localized break that results from the impact of an object on the windshield.
+A chip is a small, localized break from the impact of an object on the windshield.
 All chips can be repaired if they meet certain criteria.

 Bullseye chips have a series of concentric rings spreading out from a center point.